 BOND: And would do it again.

 MARSH: I would do it the same way.
-I would go to him and say, "Bill we're going to make a change.
+I would go to him and say, "Bill, we're going to make a change.
 Why don't you decide where you want to go and you can resign."
-The WIC's program was just one example.
-He had kept information about the WIC's program away from us for two or three years, and pregnant mothers who could have had nourishment for their babies were being denied because he wouldn't share that information with us.
+You know, the WICs program was just one example.
+He had kept information about the WICs program away from us for two or three years, and pregnant mothers who could have had nourishment for their babies were being denied because he wouldn't share that information with us.
 I mean, that's mean.
 He's our city manager and he's doing things like that.
 I mean, there were a whole lot of things.
 We were just very tolerant and very patient.
-We just couldn't take it anymore.
+And we just couldn't take it anymore.
 So we let him go, but we did it with gentility.

 Influence of Geographic Identity [load in video player]